Sucettes cardiaques: Qari Ziyaad Patel

 The one who fasts during the month of Ramadan with conviction while seeking its reward from Allah subḥānahu wa ta'āla (glorified and exalted be He)

 We need to hone our fasts and execute them properly.
 Yes, we’ll be stuck at home, but what good will abstaining from food do if we just sleep all day?
 Will that help increase our taqwa?
 Probablement pas.
 We still must strive to do more good while in a state of fasting to maximize its reward.
 More prayer, more dhikr, more charity, while we have more time for these.
-The Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him)
+The Prophet ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) would fast regularly outside of Ramadan and would increase the number of days per month the closer it would get to Ramadan.
+As for those that are unable to fast due to their circumstances. it’s still possible to maximize our worship.
+Ramadan’s blessings are still there for us to benefit from, it just takes the effort on our part.

 3. Prayer